FOR PROFESSIONAL USE ONLY.

 Tribosupplement mechanism of action

-• Upon intra-articular injection, Lipotris™ actively interacts with lubricin so it acts as tribosupplement
+• Upon intra-articular injection, Lipotris™ actively interacts with lubricin.

 • Mentioned interaction transforms the motion in the joint from sliding to rolling, providing a surface with negligible friction, providing the correct, high-quality joint movement